iqr-lab/docs/computer-vision/intel-realsense.md

 ## Installation

-For installation of the `librealsense2` SDK on Ubuntu 22.04, please follow the [official documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) with prebuilt packages.
-Be sure to install the `librealsense2-dev` and `librealsense2-dbg` package for development.
+For installation of the `librealsense2` SDK on Ubuntu 22.04, please follow the [official documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md) for build and compilation from source.

 ## Firmware Updates